mikeizbicki/ucr-cs100/textbook/assignment-help/output-formatting-in-c++/README.md

 ###ANSI Escape Codes

 ANSI escape codes are another tool for I/O manipulation.
-Using ANSI escape codes, you will be able to alter the foreground or background colors your text, and underline, or bold your output.
+Using ANSI escape codes, you can alter the foreground or background colors and underline or bold your output.

 ####Altering Text Color